Newsteinwell/Newsteinwell.github.io/_posts/2018-01-03-before-retrain.markdown

 <img align="center" width="600" height="450" src="/assets/image/before_train/faster_resnet_coco/image2.png">
 <img align="center" width="600" height="400" src="/assets/image/before_train/faster_resnet_coco/image3.png">

-This model detect more things than ssd model, but still not that good (the leaf of `Water Lily` is detected as `cake`, yep, it looks like cake according to the shape).
+This model detect more things than ssd model, but still not that good (the leaf of `Water Lily` is still detected as `cake`.
+Yep, it looks like cake according to the shape).
 And the time is:

 1.438657617568969727e+01 s